Dmumladz3/Epam-course-module1/modules/52. Estimation Approaches/Homework.md

 ###Tasks:

-* Create required WBSs (not less than 10) – 0.5 point
+* Create WBS (not less than 10 items) – 0.5 point
-* Estimate each WBS in days and assign required resources – 0.5 point
+* Estimate each item in WBS in days and assign required resources – 0.5 point
-* Define dependencies in WBS – 0.4 point
+* Define dependencies between items in WBS – 0.4 point
 * Identify critical path – 0.4 point
 * Draw Gantt chart and say when you could start living in your new flat – 0.5 point